lbagic/web.client.js/docs/guide/components.md

 # Custom Components

-Components are building blocks of web applications.
-In scope and complexity they range from basic html elements to groups of elements or other components.
+Components are the basic building blocks of any modern web application.
+In scope and complexity they can range from default html element to groups of elements or other components.

-> The following components are not registered globally, and need to be imported and registered to be used.<br>
-> Each component has a dedicated .scss file located in `./src/styles/components/component-name.scss`, so be sure to adjust styles to match your project requirements.

 ::: tip
 When building an interface, try to extract common elements into components.